 For example, talking about myself, I like to play competitive multiplayer games and only fire up single-player games once in a blue moon.

 Now for me, I need a simple PC with no fluff, but still, the FPS of that PC should be high.
-The AVGPC Mini fills that role pretty well.
+The Empowered PC MPG Infinite X fills that role pretty well.

-On the contrary, let’s assume that you like playing single-player games and want to stream them on Twitch or other live streaming platforms.
-Now in your situation, a PC like the AVGPC Hellfire II, since it offers both the aesthetically pleasing looks and the highest performance.
+On the contrary, let’s assume that you like playing single-player games and want to stream them on Twitch or other live-streaming platforms.
+Now in your situation, a PC like the ABS Stratos Aqua Gaming PC will fit the bill because it offers both aesthetically pleasing looks and the highest performance.

-The ultimate takeaway for this whole section is that.
-For buying the ideal gaming PC, you should have a proper understanding of the tasks and the games you will be using the PC for.
+So, the ultimate takeaway.
+Before buying the ideal gaming PC, you should have a proper understanding of the tasks and the games you will be using the PC for.

 Why the Best is Not Always the Right Choice?

-Trust me, it would have been so easy for me to simply point at the top PC in our list that being AVGPC Hellfire II, but things don’t work that way.
+Trust me, it would have been so easy for me to simply point at the top PC in our list, that being ABS Stratos Aqua, but things don’t work that way.

 Personal taste, need, and want should be the priority because, at the end of the day, you will be using the PC, not me or the other person reading this article.